Don Robinson (British businessman): Football

 Robinson later became chairman of boyhood football club Scarborough, who were in non-league at the time.
 However, in mid-1982, he made the decision to leave the Seadogs for Fourth Division side Hull City.
 The Tigers had become the first Football League outfit to enter receivership earlier that year, but were saved from financial woe when Robinson bought a majority stake in the club.
-Upon arrival in East Yorkshire, he appointed Scarborough boss Colin Appleton as the club's new manager.
+Upon arrival in the East Riding of Yorkshire, he appointed Scarborough boss Colin Appleton as the club's new manager.
 The duo then oversaw immediate success, with Hull earning promotion via a second-placed finish in their first season in charge.
 Robinson was considered an eccentric chairman, inventing a club-branded version of Coca-Cola known as 'Tiger Cola' and stating his hope that his team would be one of the first two sides to play a football match on the moon.
 Another promotion followed in 1985, as the Tigers advanced to the Second Division.
 After stagnating just below the top flight for the next few seasons, Robinson left Hull City in October 1989, following seven-and-a-half successful years with the club.

 Other ventures

-In 1965, Robinson, co-founded Radio 270, a pirate radio station which served Yorkshire and the North East between 1966–1967.
+In 1965, Robinson, co-founded Radio 270, a pirate radio station which served Yorkshire and the North East between 1966 and 1967.
 From 1971 until 1982, he was chairman of the British and Irish Association of Zoos and Aquariums.
 Robinson's involvement with theme parks and zoos does not end there.
 He has previously owned and operated Flamingo Land Resort in his native Scarborough, as well as Dudley Zoo and Windsor Safari Park.
 In 1985, Robinson was a director for Live Aid.

 Personal life and death

 Robinson married a woman named Jean.
 As of 2012, he still lived in Scarborough.
-He later died, aged 91, on 6 November 2025.
+He died on 6 November 2025, at the age of 91.